When will students receive information about orientation?

-Are parents encouraged to attend orientation with their student?
+Are parents, family members and/or guests encouraged to attend orientation with their student?

 Yes!
-We strongly encourage parents to accompany their student at orientation.
-Bradley provides many activities specifically for parents to attend.
-You will have the opportunity to meet other parents who are going through the same experience.
-Parents will attend a luncheon with the Academic Deans and other university administrators, meet with the Vice President for Student Affairs and attend various support sessions such as Financial Assistance, Smith Career Center and the Center for Learning Assistance.
+Bradley provides many activities specifically for parents, family members and/or guests to attend.
+You will have the opportunity to meet others who are going through the same experience.
+Parents, family members and/or guests will attend a luncheon with the Academic Deans and other university administrators, meet with the Vice President for Student Affairs and attend various support sessions such as Financial Assistance, Smith Career Center and the Center for Learning Assistance.

-Will students and parents see much of each other during orientation?
+Will students and their parents, family members and/or guests see much of each other during orientation?

 Probably not very much.
-Orientation is tightly packed with separate activities for parents and students, but everyone will attend the Opening Ceremony, breakfast on the second and final days, and the Closing Ceremony together.
+Orientation is tightly packed with separate activities, but everyone will attend the Opening Ceremony, breakfast on the second and final days, and Closing Ceremony just to name a few.

 When will I get my Bradley ID?